We all know that data is essential, but what do we need to ensure accurate and reliable data?

 Data Integrity Definition

-Data integrity is the quality of data entered into a system.
+Data integrity meaning is the quality of data entered into a system.
 That means that data is complete, consistent, and accurate.

 In technical terms, data integrity is “The measure of how well data is preserved during its life cycle.”

 Data integrity is the accuracy and completeness of data.
 It ensures that data is not corrupted and can be trusted for further use.
 That involves ensuring data is protected from unauthorized access, alteration, or destruction.